Murder of Toni-Ann and Bertram Byfield: Response

 The murder provoked outrage around London and brought criticism of Birmingham Social Services to the fore.
-The Department of Social Services, when dealing with children, has a policy of taking the wishes of the child into serious consideration, and holds the position that placing the child with parents or other relatives is preferable to a foster family.
-Toni-Ann, through her own admission, was very close to Byfield and had expressed a desire to be with her "father".
+The Department of Social Services, when dealing with children, has a policy of taking the wishes of the child into serious consideration, and holds the position that placing a child with parents or other relatives is preferable to a foster family.
+Toni-Ann, through her own admission, was close to Byfield and had expressed a desire to be with her "father".
 However, criticism was made of Birmingham Social Services for failing to take into account that Byfield had recently served a prison sentence for a drug offence and was believed to still be involved in the drug trade.
-The murder forced the police, media and consequently public to take a more focused stand on gun crime, which has become an important issue since.
-This case, together with a number of others including that of Victoria Climbié, also raised questions about the failings and limitations of Social Services departments.
+The murder forced the police, media and consequently the public to take a more focused stand on gun crime, which became an important issue.
+This case, together with a number of others including that of Victoria Climbié, raised questions about the failings and limitations of Social Services departments.